quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 event with trigger value of "connection_unknown"), it can be impossible to tie them to a specific QUIC connection, especially on the server.

-Implementations are free to choose how to handle these events.
+There are various ways to handle these events, each making certain tradeoffs between file size overhead, flexibility, ease of use, or ease of implementation.
 Some options include:

 * Log them in a separate endpoint-wide trace (or use a special group_id value) not associated with a single connection.
-This can be more difficult to implement.
 * Log them in the most recently used trace.
-This can make the trace more confusing to interpret.
 * Use additional heuristics for connection identification (for example use the four-tuple in addition to the Connection ID).
-This can increase qlog overhead.
 * Buffer events until they can be assigned to a connection (for example for version negotiation and retry events).
-This can be more difficult to implement.

 # QUIC Event Overview